aquasecurity/tracee/docs/contributing/building/environment.md

 !!!
 Attention
     Locally created containers, called `alpine-tracee-make` or
     `ubuntu-tracee-make`, share the host source code directory.
-This means that, if you build tracee binaries using `alpine` distribution, binaries **tracee-ebpf** and **tracee-rules** might not be compatible to the Linux distribution from your host OS.
+This means that, if you build tracee binary using `alpine` distribution, the binary might not be compatible to the Linux distribution from your host OS.

 ### Creating a builder environment